nhs-digital-gp-it-futures/BuyingCatalogueService/README.md

 # Integration Tests

-Integration Tests and Persistence Tests run against Docker containers of service and database.
+Integration Tests and Persistence Tests run against Docker containers of service, a [mock of the document api](tests/NHSD.BuyingCatalogue.Documents.API.WireMock/README.md), and the database.
 These tests rely on a docker image 'integration_db', this image must be created before running any tests.
-[How to is listed below.](#integration_db_setup_id)
+[How to is listed below.](#integration_db_setup_id).

 <br/>

 ## On a Windows Box